MrMiniou/ICS4U_2021-2022/ICS3U/Days 10-11/Note 5 - Exception Handling.md

 ###Type Checking

-You can check the type of a variable using `type()`.
+We can check the type of a variable using `type()`.
 This can be useful for ensuring that a variable is a particular data type.

 ```python
 print(type(3))  # prints "int"